-The Summary Compensation Table below shows all of the annual compensation for each of the directors for the financial year ended December 31, 2023, with the exception of Éric Martel, President and Chief Executive Officer, who did not receive any compensation for acting as a director of the Corporation.
+The Summary Compensation Table below shows all of the annual compensation for each of the directors for the financial year ended December 31, 2024, with the exception of Éric Martel, President and Chief Executive Officer, who did not receive any compensation for acting as a director of the Corporation.
 The remuneration of Mr. Martel is disclosed in Section 5 of this Circular.

 Director Total Fees Earned (1) (\$) All Other Compensation (\$) Total Compensation (\$)

-Pierre Beaudoin 400,000 334,400(2) 734,400
+Pierre Beaudoin 400,000 504,900(2) 904,900

-Joanne Bissonnette 160,000 160,000
+Joanne Bissonnette 187,500 187,500

-Charles Bombardier 160,000 160,000
+Charles Bombardier 187,500 187,500

-Rose Damen (3) 128,750 128,750
+Rose Damen 207,500 207,500

-Diane Fontaine 160,000 160,000
+Diane Fontaine 187,500 187,500

-Ji-Xun Foo 167,500 167,500
+Ji-Xun Foo (3) 202,500 202,500

-Diane Giard 185,000 185,000
+Diane Giard 220,500 220,500

-Anthony R. Graham 175,000 175,000
+Anthony R. Graham 217,500 217,500

-August W. Henningsen (4) 87,500 87,500

-Douglas R. Oberhelman 197,500 197,500
+Douglas R. Oberhelman 235,500 235,500

-Melinda Rogers-Hixon 170,000 - 170,000
+Melinda Rogers-Hixon 203,500 203,500

-Eric Sprunk 172,500 172,500
+Eric Sprunk (3) 207,500 207,500

-Antony N. Tyler 175,000 - 175,000
+Antony N. Tyler 211,000 211,000

-(1) Please refer to the table "Allocation of Compensation Earned during the Financial Year ended December 31, 2023" of this Circular for details on the allocation of compensation earned during the financial year ended December 31, 2023 as between fees credited in DDSUs and those paid in cash.

-(2) Including an amount of \$250,000, which represents the aggregate annual business development allocation under the business development agreement entered into between the Corporation and Pierre Beaudoin in 2017.
-Also included in this amount is (i) the sum of \$39,100, which represents the aggregate costs to Bombardier for the car allowance of Mr. Beaudoin, including the actual car leasing costs, insurance, and other vehicle operation costs, (ii) the sum of \$30,600, which represents the estimated costs to Bombardier for medical exams and premium paid for group insurance in excess of that generally available to retired employees, and (iii) the sum of \$14,700, which amount represents the equivalent of the aggregate incremental operating costs to Bombardier for the personal use of corporate aircraft by Mr. Beaudoin; the calculation of incremental operating costs to Bombardier for personal use of the corporate aircraft includes the variable costs incurred as a result of personal flight activity such as aircraft fuel, trip-related maintenance and repairs, catering, landing and parking fees, crew expenses and low value equipment and supplies.
-Where applicable, amounts paid were converted from Canadian dollars to US dollars based on an average exchange rate of 0.7411 during the year ended December 31, 2023.

-(3) Rose Damen was first elected to the Board of Directors and was appointed as a member of the Audit Committee on April 27, 2023.
+- (1) Please refer to the table "Allocation of Compensation Earned during the Financial Year ended December 31, 2024" hereinafter for details on the allocation of compensation earned during the financial year ended December 31, 2024 as between fees credited in DDSUs and those paid in cash. - (2) Including an amount of \$350,000, which represents the aggregate annual business development allocation under the revised business development agreement entered into between the Corporation and Pierre Beaudoin effective 2024.
+Also included in this amount is (i) the sum of \$38,800, which represents the aggregate costs to Bombardier for the car allowance of Mr. Beaudoin, including the actual car leasing costs, insurance, and other vehicle operation costs, (ii) the sum of \$30,600, which represents the estimated costs to Bombardier for medical exams and premium paid for group insurance in excess of that generally available to retired employees, and (iii) the sum of \$85,500, which amount represents the equivalent of the aggregate incremental operating costs to Bombardier for the personal use of corporate aircraft by Mr. Beaudoin; the calculation of incremental operating costs to Bombardier for personal use of the corporate aircraft includes the variable costs incurred as a result of personal flight activity such as aircraft fuel, trip-related maintenance and repairs, catering, landing and parking fees, crew expenses and low value equipment and supplies.
+Where applicable, amounts paid were converted from Canadian dollars to US dollars based on an average exchange rate of 0.7302 during the year ended December 31, 2024. - (3) Ji-Xun Foo and Eric Sprunk each ceased as a member of the Board of Directors and of the Audit Committee at the close of the Board of Directors meeting held on November 6, 2024; however, they each received their full allocation of compensation paid to non-executive directors for services rendered during the quarter ended December 31, 2024.